A Specialized Calling

 Cohort-based clinical experience.

 MAC students enter the clinical practicum and internship experience together at the same time in the same clinic.
 By going through this experience together, students have the opportunity to counsel together and consult or pray with each other before and after sessions.
 Students can also view their counseling sessions via video-recording or live observation and provide input about clients or constructive feedback to help each other develop.
-Since the MAC program lasts two years, second-year students mentor first-year students during their practicum.
+Since the MAC program lasts two years, second-year help students mentor first-year students during their practicum.

 The MAC program currently meets the academic and clinical requirements outlined by the Mississippi Board of Licensed Professional Counselors, the Florida Board of Social Work, Marriage and Family Therapy, and Mental Health Counselors as well as most states’ professional licensure boards.
 RTS has designed its program to meet CACREP standards and has entered into the multi-year CACREP accreditation process.
 There is no guarantee that we will be granted CACREP accreditation though it is our goal to do so.
 Students graduating from the RTS MAC program within eighteen months prior to our accreditation approval will be considered graduates of a CACREP accredited program.